Aurelianis/PRPScript/MANUAL-PatchingPlugins.md

 7) Select <b>new file.esp</b> in the <b>Which files do you want to add these records to?</b> dialogue box and click <b>OK</b>
 8) Enter the name of your patch file (do not include the extension) and click <b>OK</b>.
 I normally use PRP-OriginalPluginName.
 9) <b>Save</b>

+#### If the plugin already regenerated previsibines, run the following scripts.
+If not, skip 10-16

 10) Right-click your new plugin and choose <b>Apply Script...</b>
 11) Choose <b>01_CopyCELLsIntoAutoPreCalc</b> from the <b>Script</b> dropdown, then click <b>OK</b> (This removes any generated previsibines).
 12) Click <b>No</b> in the Confirm dialogue box (this selection uses the last loaded plugin, which is your patch plugin). <b>NOTE:</b> This may not actually do anything if the mod author hasn't regenerated previsibines, but I normally go ahead and run it anyway.